Login

 It should be noted that any position or movement that causes a client to hold her breathe is too strenuous.
 This will increase intraabdominal pressure and place undue strain upon the abdominal wall and pelvic floor muscles.
 If abdominal bulging is observed through a separated rectus abdominus (if present), the exercise being performed is likely too difficult and should be modified or discontinued if a modification is not possible.

-Don’t forget the valuable input of a Women’s Health Physical Therapist, which can assist you with finding other potential causes of incontinence and provide a more directed treatment plan.
-If you don’t know of one in your area, you can contact the American Physical Therapy Association’s Section of Women’s Health at or (800) 999-APTA x3229.
+Don’t forget the valuable input of a Women’s Health Physical Therapist (now often referred to as a Pelvic Floor Physical Therapist or Pelvic Health Physical Therapist), which can assist you with finding other potential causes of incontinence and provide a more directed treatment plan.
+If you don’t know of one in your area, you can contact the Academy of Pelvic Health Physical Therapy or schedule with us at one of our Los Angeles offices.

 References: